Guiding Principals

 LLMs as Talking Machines, Not Thinking Machines

-LLMs can be extraordinarily powerful tools, and like many very powerful tools, they are subject to the Law of the Hammer.
-In this way, I think of them like a table saw: If you have access to a table saw, its natural to think of new applications for the table saw.
-If this behavior is left unchecked, you might start using the table saw in situations where it might not be the best tool.
+LLMs can be extraordinarily powerful, and like many powerful tools, they’re subject to the Law of the Hammer.
+I think of them like a table saw: if you have access to one, you start finding new applications for it.
+Left unchecked, you end up using it in situations where it probably shouldn’t be your first choice.

 The Intern Analogy